29% of retirees' reality falls short due to DIY approach

 Financial advice is of course not free so while many can see the benefits of receiving advice, the cost associated may be a driver behind why people are choosing to DIY (Do It Yourself) their plans.
 According to a report by the International Longevity Centre - ILC, individuals who receive professional financial advice are, on average over a decade, nearly £48,000 better off in pensions and financial assets than those who do not.
 The study showed that the combined benefits of financial advice over a ten-year period are approximately 2,400% greater than the initial cost of the advice.
 This significant return on initial cost underscores the value of seeking professional guidance.

 In summary, retirement involves many challenges, and the importance of robust financial planning cannot be overstated.
 Opting for professional guidance rather than navigating these waters alone could significantly improve your financial well-being during retirement and equip you with strategy to manage potential pitfalls effectively.
-Working with an advisor can ensure that as you transition away from work, you can feel confident in your future, providing you with peace of mind for a comfortable and fulfilling retirement.
+Working with an adviser can ensure that as you transition away from work, you can feel confident in your future, providing you with peace of mind for a comfortable and fulfilling retirement.

 If you’re thinking about your own future, we’re currently offering anyone with £100,000 or more in savings, pensions or investment a cash flow review worth £500.
 Why not get in a touch for a free initial consultation to see how we might help.